SAINT LUCY'S CHURCH: The Mother Italian Church of The Diocese of Scranton. Home to All! Ministered to by Saint Frances Xavier Cabrini

 Our story is first and foremost the story of God's love for our founding members, for their successors, and for the generations of faithful people that have shaped us to be a people of faith and a caring Christian community.
 We also proudly note that St. Frances Xavier Cabrini, the first American saint, helped to found our parish when she visited the young Italian community six times beginning in 1899.

-Come and join us as in our faith journey toward the courts of the Lord.
+Come and join us as we journey toward the "courts of the Lord."

 Sincerely in Christ,